Indian Horse (film): Critical response

 On review aggregator Rotten Tomatoes, the film has an approval rating of 79%, based on reviews from 14 critics, with an average rating of 5.90/10.

 Boyd van Hoeij of The Hollywood Reporter called it "Important but not very nuanced."

+In a review for The Globe and Mail, critic Mark Medley described Indian Horse as a “searing, if heavy-handed” portrayal of the legacy of Canada’s residential school system.